General parameters

 Background

-You change the background image with your own.
+You can change the background image with your own.
 Set the path to image in

 $background_image = "images/unsplash-space.jpeg";